martinrotter/rssguard/resources/docs/Documentation.md

 Also, [message filters](#fltr) can assign or remove labels to/from messages.

 ### Skins <a id="skin"></a>
-RSS Guard is a skin-able application.
-Its GUI can be almost completely styled with [stylesheets](https://doc.qt.io/qt-5/stylesheet.html).
+RSS Guard is a skinable application.
+Its GUI can be almost completely styled with [Qt stylesheets](https://doc.qt.io/qt-5/stylesheet.html).

 <img alt="alt-img" src="images/gui-dark.png" width="600px">

 You can select style and skin in settings category `User interface`.

 RSS Guard encapsulates styling capabilities via *skins* feature.
-Each skin is placed in its own folder and must contain several [files](https://github.com/martinrotter/rssguard/tree/master/resources/skins/vergilius).
+Each skin is placed in its own folder and must contain several [files](https://github.com/martinrotter/rssguard/tree/master/resources/skins/plain).
 There are some [built-in](https://github.com/martinrotter/rssguard/tree/master/resources/skins) skins, but you can place your custom skins in your [user data folder](#userd).
 You can find exact path to your user data folder in `About` dialog.
 Note that there must be subfolder `skins`.
 Create it if it does not exist and place your custom skins inside.

 The base for your custom skin may serve an empty ["plain" skin](https://github.com/martinrotter/rssguard/tree/master/resources/skins/plain).
 Look the [README file](https://github.com/martinrotter/rssguard/tree/master/resources/skins/plain/README) there, for some commentaries to it.